MarkMburu/web-based-classifier/README.md

 After implementing our machine learning pipeline and model we will start building a web application that can connect to them and generate predictions on new data in real-time.
 There are two parts of this application:

- - Front-end (designed using React)
+ - Front-end (designed using ht,l5 css3 js)
- - Back-end (developed using Flask in Python)
+ - Back-end (developed using node express)